What is accessibility?

 I could go on and on and on with this list.

-The existing requirements are basic and they meet the hypothetical needs of a person confined to a wheelchair, but they don’t meet the lived needs of anyone.
+The existing requirements are basic and they meet the hypothetical needs of a person using a wheelchair, but they don’t meet the lived needs of anyone.

 Which brings me back to the apartments for sale in the Charleston area.